-- Provide counsel to the AC/S ALD and other staff sections on all aviation maintenancerelated matters. - Develop and coordinate with NAMP policy steering committee on maintenance/materiel policy and procedures. - Participate with external aviation support activities in all decisionmaking processes that relate to deployability and sustainability. - Ensure the appropriate application and allocation of AVLOG support for unit deployments, exercises, and contingency operations. - Collect and analyze maintenance, management, and materiel readiness data to determine logistic support shortfalls and provide corrective action recommendations. - Provide technical assistance to subordinate units and any internal staff section on the status of aircraft maintenance or the degradation of aviation capabilities.
+- Provide counsel to the AC/S ALD and other staff sections on all aviation maintenance-related matters. - Coordinate with the NAMP policy steering committee member in HQMC ASL on maintenance/materiel policy and procedures. - Participate with external aviation support activities in all decision-making processes that relate to deployability and sustainability. - Ensure the appropriate application and allocation of AVLOG support for unit deployments, exercises, and contingency operations. - Collect and analyze maintenance, management, and materiel readiness data to determine logistic support shortfalls and provide corrective action recommendations.

-- Monitor engine, airframe, and associated support equipment maintenance and modifications. - Coordinate aircraft maintenance materiel readiness list (AMMRL) requirements and provide program oversight. - Assist in the development of AVLOG inputs to OPLAN time-phased force and deployment data (TPFDD). - Serve as a member of logistic readiness and support programs related to the integrated logistic support management teams, MALSP, and readiness reviews. - Participate with outside support activities to develop AVLOG support requirements under the amphibious ready group aviation readiness plan and unit deployment program. - Coordinate with appropriate activities for the enhancement and standardization of aviation maintenance-related AIS. - Advise on personnel in MOS 60/61XX. - Review, analyze, and evaluate managerial and performance data in relation to the aviation maintenance effectiveness and readiness posture of the force.
+- Provide technical assistance to subordinate units and any internal staff section on the status of aircraft maintenance or the degradation of aviation capabilities. - Monitor engine, airframe, and associated support equipment maintenance and modifications. - Coordinate the Aircraft Maintenance Materiel Readiness List (AMMRL) requirements and provide program oversight. - Assist in the development of AVLOG inputs to OPLAN time-phased force and deployment data (TPFDD). - Serve as a member of logistic readiness and support programs related to the integrated logistic support management teams, MALSP, and readiness reviews. - Participate with outside support activities to develop AVLOG support requirements under the amphibious ready group aviation readiness plan and unit deployment program. - Coordinate with appropriate activities for the enhancement and standardization of aviation maintenance-related AIS. - Advise on personnel in MOS 60/61XX. - Review, analyzing, and evaluating managerial and performance data in relation to the aviation maintenance effectiveness and readiness posture of the force.